-The purpose of transportation committee meetings is to educate members on the statewide transportation planning process and gather input on local and regional priorities.
-While not all committee activities will directly address this process, efforts will be made to ensure each activity offers insight into the region's transportation needs.
-In addition to meetings, the PUADD transportation planner may use the PADD website, email updates, newsletters, or individual and group discussions to help members better understand transportation issues and planning efforts.
+The purpose of transportation committee meetings is the education of committee members on the statewide transportation planning process and obtaining input for local and regional transportation priorities.
+While not all planned committee activities will have a direct focus on this process, every attempt will be made to ensure that planned activities provide some insight to committee members on the transportation needs of this region.
+Aside from committee meetings, the transportation planner may also use the PADD web page, e-mail transmittals, mail outs, newsletter articles and/or discussions with committee members (as a group or individuals) in helping them understand the statewide planning process and transportation issues for this region.